raysuliteanu/configs/README.md

-# configs
+# Configs and Dotfiles

-misc config files
+### Misc config files

 For some of this config to work or mean anything, packages may need to be installed.
 See Brewfile.
 Some packages may not be installed via brew but rather apt.

 ## TODO

-Write a script to check and/or install dependencies not installed by brew (or better not installed by brew) e.g. rustup.
+- Write a script to check and/or install dependencies not installed by brew (or better not installed by brew) e.g. rustup.
+- use something like stow or nix HomeDir rather than homegrown scripts to setup and manage config.